aposiker/auto-qa-task-JS/README.md

 # Test task with Protractor JS

-This project coveres a bit of automated testing for pasic features of site www.cleaverbot.com
+This project coveres a bit of automated testing for basic features of site www.cleaverbot.com

 ## Getting Started
 Check out code of this project to your local machine.